kubernetes/sig-release/release-engineering/handbooks/k8s-release-cut.md

-# Cutting a Kubernetes patch release
+# Cutting a Kubernetes release

 A step by step guide for cutting Kubernetes patch releases.
 At a high-level: